 The simplest way to check your email on CentOS Web Panel is through the webmail client.
 CentOS Web Panel features the Roundcube webmail client by default.

-Step Three: You will be presented with the main Webmail portal after successfully logging in.
+Once successfully logged in you will be presented with the main Webmail portal.
 From here, you can send and receive an email as you would with any other email account.

 Checking Mail From A Desktop Mail Client

 You might prefer to use a desktop client for your email needs.
 These are applications like Microsoft Outlook, Mozilla Thunderbird, or Mac OS Mail, to name a few.
-This is how to find the necessary configuration options to use these types of clients with your CentOS Web Panel email accounts.
+Here's how to find the necessary configuration options to use these types of clients with your CentOS Web Panel email accounts.

-Step 3: Locate your Mail Settings section on the above page.
+Locate your Mail Settings section.
 Use this information to configure your preferred mail client on your desktop or laptop.